cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+10/18/2020

+Very Basic Gui to see written files - leaving this very basic until I explore what software/command line options there might be for uploading a list of files and what information would be needed (seems like they there will need to be some help generating the destination file/url).

+Did a quick experiment with SourceGenerators for INotifyPropertyChanged - incredibly attractive technology but after trying and almost getting this working I think that it is better to wait until someone is willing/able to put this into an easy to reference Nuget package.

 10/17/2020

 I had decided previously not to integrate AmazonS3 functionality directly into the app - still reasonable, BeyondCompare has been easy to use but it occurred to me that it would be simple to keep a log of files that are written to potentially use as a list of files to sync.
 Created Methods in the FileManagement class that do both the file operation and write to the log table.